 Since 1965, the Court has made clear that no person - whether married or single - may be prevented from using contraceptives, or otherwise burdened with state interference on the decision whether to have children.
 Even so, legal birth control methods have evolved from the simple male condom to the more advanced (and controversial) "morning-after" pill.

-Below is a summary of legal issues around birth control since Griswold was decided:
+Below is a summary of the developments in birth control law since Griswold was decided.

 Emergency contraception (EC) pills, also known as "the morning-after pill", became available in 1996 after the first over-the-counter pill that prevented pregnancy up to five days after sexual intercourse was approved by the Food and Drug Administration.
 The first EC pill was sold as "Plan B" (also known as the "morning-after pill") and approved as an over-the-counter emergency contraception for women over 18 years (women 17 and younger needed a doctor's prescription until a 2009 court order removed this restriction.)